-For the Week of 06.04.2018: This week’s Spartan Scholar of the Week is Cesar Galan, a 12th grader in our School of Business, Technology and Design.
-Cesar will be attending the University Technical Institute in Long Beach this Fall, and aspires to be a professional automotive technician.
-He has played football for our school, and currently works with adults who have special needs.
-He has a heart for helping others, which is what being a Spartan Scholar is all about!
+For the Week of 09.17.18: The Spartan Scholar of the Week is Gisselle Perez, a 12th grader in our School of Business, Technology and Design.
+Giselle works with the counselors, and her excellent has exceeded all expectations.
+She also makes certain that the flags are folded correctly, raised, and lowered each day.
+She is a champion, and a true Spartan Scholar!
 For this honor, our scholar's name and photo will be placed on the marquee and on the home page of our web site all week.
 In addition, our scholar has received a special Spartan Scholar Medallion, a Sylmar limited edition tumbler, a Spartan mini-football, and a free meal from Marie Callender’s Bakery.
 Click on the headline for a photo of this week's Scholar!

-For the Month of May 2018: In a concerted effort to celebrate our students' attendance accomplishments, we have a Monthly Perfect Attendance Award!
+For the Month of August 2018: In a concerted effort to celebrate our students' attendance accomplishments, we have a Monthly Perfect Attendance Award!
 Each month, we randomly select two students who have achieved a perfect attendance record throughout the previous month.
-The winners for May 2018 are Johnny Estrada and Karen Guerrero from our Math-Science Magnet.
+The winners for August 2018 are Rolando Rodriguez and Justyce Mims from our Academy of College and Career Readiness.
 For this honor, they will receive several great prizes: a $10 gift card for In-N-Out Burger, a special edition Sylmar tumbler, and a unique Perfect Attendance Medallion!
 The medallion can be worn during the graduation ceremony!
 Click on the headline for photos of this month's Scholars!

-For the Month of May 2018: It is with a sense of great pride that we honor the eighty sixty three (63) Sylmar Family members who had perfect attendance for the month of May!
+For the Month of August 2018: It is with a sense of great pride that we honor the ninety seven (97) Sylmar Family members who had perfect attendance for the month of August 2018!
 Click on the headline to access the file and see all of our honorees!

 Do you want to connect to our school's Wi-Fi network or Schoology?
 There is no need to use up your phone's data, since you can connect to our Wi-Fi for free.
 Also, Schoology makes catching up on your grades and assignments as simpe as possible.
 Click on the headline for the instructions!